 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
 All work is to be conducted according to the plan.
 The Engineered Drawings for any designed structures must be on-site at all times during installation.
 If you are uncertain, contact your Supervisor. - 3.
 Ensure the work complies with timing windows and other specifications as required. - 4.
 Pre-mark the inlet and outlet location of all pipes to ensure they fit to the edges of the road prism.
 Accommodate skew, slope and amount of embedment, as designed. - 5.
-Ensure that you know the classification and prescription for any stream that you are building a temporary bridge across.
-S1-S4 streams are fish streams that are treated differently than S-5 and S-6 streams.
-If you suspect that a stream has been misclassified or missed entirely notify your Supervisor. - 6.
+Ensure that you know the stream classification of all the streams that you are crossing.
+S1-S4 streams are fish-bearing and/or within a community watershed and are treated differently than S5-S6 streams and NCDs.
+If you suspect that a stream has been misclassified or missed entirely, notify your Supervisor immediately. - 6.
 Minimize the impact on water quality by: - a.
 Operating during favorable weather conditions.
 Know the project shut-down criteria, - b.
 Utilize sediment control measures as required, including silt fences, hay bales or siltation ponds as appropriate, - c.
 Clean introduced debris from ditches, streams and culverts on an on-going basis and before plugging can occur. - 7.
 Always maintain natural drainage patterns.
 Avoid directing water onto unstable slopes or erodible soils. - 8.
 Do not place any road material on or in stream channels or flood plains.
 Do not place any road material on bridge decks.
 Remove any material inadvertently placed in these areas. - 9.
-In non-fish culvert installations, armour the inflows, outflows and fill slopes to minimize erosion as required. - 10.
+In non-fish culvert installations, armour the inflows, outflows, and fill slopes to minimize erosion as required. - 10.
 Load ratings should be pre-determined by an engineer.
 Know what the load rating is and consult your Supervisor if you need clarification or have concerns. - 11.
 Dispose of wood culvert/bridge debris in designated sites, outside riparian management areas, or according to pre-work instructions.